Regulations on Gifts from a Covered Expatriate May be Changing

 Ines Zemelman, EAJan-30-2016

-Last year, the IRS proposed changes to an existing policy around US Persons receiving gifts or bequests from a former US Person who is a ‘covered expatriate’.
+Last year, the IRS proposed changes to an existing policy around US Gift Tax and Persons receiving gifts or bequests from a former US Person who is a ‘covered expatriate’.

 In September of last year (2015), the IRS issued an NPRM (Notice of Proposed Rulemaking) 112997-10.
 This proposed change is in reference to legislation that took place in 2008 surrounding §2801 – Gifts to US Persons which came from a former US Person who expatriated any time after June 16, 2008 and is considered a covered expatriate.
 The term ‘US Persons’ refers to US Citizens, Green Card Holders, and any domestic trusts.